tangih/french_parser/README.md

 ### Dataset

-We extract a probabilistic context-free grammar by parsing the SEQUOIA treebank dataset~\cite{candito2012corpus}.
+We extract a probabilistic context-free grammar by parsing the [SEQUOIA treebank dataset](https://www.rocq.inria.fr/alpage-wiki/tiki-index.php?page=CorpusSequoia).
 The dataset is given as a bracketed set of 3099 lines corresponding to sentences and the associated grammatical structure of the sentence.
 The PCFG is created by counting the number of times the rules have been seen associated to a certain head.
 Overall, we find 2929 different rules in the dataset.

 ### Chomsky normal form

 In order to apply the CYK algorithm for probabilistic parsing, we need to convert our PCFG into Chomsky normal form, that is to say rules have to be of the form A &rarr; BC or  A &rarr; a where a is a terminal symbol or S &rarr; e where e is the empty word.
-To convert our PCFG into normal form, we have to apply a certain set of rules~\cite{lange2009cnf}:
+To convert our PCFG into normal form, we have to apply a certain set of rules:

  - START: eliminate start symbols from right hand side